Tim-Jones24/Musician-Hub-Database-A-Comprehensive-Database-System-for-Music-Event-Management/README.md

-# Musician Hub Database A Comprehensive Database System for Music Event Management
+# Musician Hub Database: A Comprehensive Database System for Music Event Management
 The Musician Hub Database is a robust MySQL-based Relational Database System (RDBMS) designed to simplify and centralize data management for musicians, event organizers, and service providers in the music industry.
 The database includes structured tables for managing events,gigs,gadgets,services,users, and job vacancies, ensuring seamless access to critical information and efficient operations.

 ### Overview